Modos-Labs/Glider/README.md

 The ordered dithering adds a pre-computed/ fixed texture to the image before the thresholding process.
 In other words, it basically adds some noise to the image.
 This may sound weird initially, but it should be easy to see the effect of noise in the example.

 Using the example of previously described displaying 30% brightness grey on a binary screen.
 The goal is let the rounding process to end up in 0 for 30% of the time, and 1 for 70% of the time.
-This could be achived by adding a noise.
-In the simplist case, a random number with a uniform distribution between [-0.5, 0.5] is added to the incoming brightness.
+This could be achieved by adding a noise.
+In the simplest case, a random number with a uniform distribution between [-0.5, 0.5] is added to the incoming brightness.
 The brightness has a value of 0.3, when adding this number to the random number, the random number now has a uniform distribution between [-0.2, 0.8].
 The threshold is still set to 0.5, and now the probability distribution can be seen as below:

 ![pdf](assets/dithering_pdf.svg)